AriFordsham/GHCWiki/lightweight-concurrency.md

 For the high-level design principle for the current scheduler, see [ Scheduler](http://hackage.haskell.org/trac/ghc/wiki/Commentary/Rts/Scheduler).

+## Design

-## Concurrency Substrate
+### Concurrency Substrate

 The idea of the concurrency substrate is to provide a minimal set of primitives over which a variety of user-level concurrency libraries can be implemented.
 As such, the concurrency substrate must provide a way to create threads, a way to schedule them, and a synchronization mechanism in a multiprocessor context.
+Creation and maintenance of schedulers and concurrent data structures is the task of the concurrency library.

-## Controlling Parallelism
+### Controlling Parallelism

 Whatever be the concurrency model, we would like to retain the non-programmatic control over parallelism (using +RTS -N), just like in the current system.
 Cores are system resources and hence, the control over their allocation to different processes should be a property of the context under which the programs are run.
 For example, in a multi-programmed environment, it might be wiser to run the programs on a fewer cores than available to avoid thrashing.
 At the very least, this will avoid the cases where a poorly written concurrency library would not bring down the performance of the entire system.